Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 div(eps(i,j,k) [grad pot(i,j,k)]) = - 4*pi *rho(i,j,k).
 There are large potentials of positive and negative drops at end plates,
 and they are small otherwise.

-The simulation code is named @nanoporAPG.f03 (ca 9,900 lines with graphics), and the parameter file paramAPG.h and the configuration file PORV11_config.start3.
+The simulation code is named @nanoporAPF.f03 (ca 9,900 lines with graphics), and the parameter file paramAPF.h and the configuration file PORV21_config.start3.
 The used subroutines are: RUN_MD, moldyn, sht-forces, LJ-forces, sprmul, reflect_endpl, init, poissn, emcof3, cresmd, and graphics.
 There are many input items to run the code, like the nanopore sizes, the number of DNA, counterions and coions, the Cartesian meshes of the Poisson solver, a time step dt, the potential values of top and bottom plates, and the Bjerrum length, etc. It has N_x=N_y=80 and N_z=120 meshes, ca. 14,000 particles, and a test run takes 15 minutes/6 cores (3.0 GHz) for the time t=800 with the time step dt=0.01 (x 10^-14 s, Ref.
 9).

-The file porv11.773.pdf for very small dielectric constant in the pore region shows four plots of potentials, particles of DNA and ions, those of all particles (every 5 water molecules), and the velocity distributions.
+The file porv21.773.pdf for very small dielectric constant in the pore region shows four plots of potentials, particles of DNA and ions, those of all particles (every 5 water molecules), and the velocity distributions.
 One can see that the DNA chain moves toward the positive z direction into the cell volume.
 Moreover, the low dielectric constant eps(\r) in the pore makes the DNA blob more concentrated because counterions easily find negatively-charged DNA, which accelerates it to inside the cell region.

 ### Coulomb and P3M or bound (non periodic) simulation codes ###